Centre de Cultura Contemporània de Barcelona

 A complex of auditoriums, exhibition spaces and conference halls opened here in 1994 in what had been an 18th-century hospice, the Casa...

-The renovated 400-year-old Convent dels Àngels houses the Capella Macba, where the Macba regularly rotates selections from its permanent...
+The renovated 400-year-old Convent dels Àngels houses the Capella MACBA, where the MACBA occasionally hosts exhibitions and activities....

 Plaça dels Àngels 1 · interesting places nearby